-When you're preparing for a baby's arrival, you're often focused on all the things you need to do to get ready — putting together the crib, laundering tiny clothes, stocking up on diapers.
+When you're preparing for a baby's arrival, you're often focused on all the things you need to do to get ready — assembling the crib, laundering tiny clothes, stocking up on diapers.
 But, typically, soon-to-be moms and dads don't spend all that much time (or money) on themselves.

 While, yes, most of your resources will go toward baby, budgeting for this new chapter in your life can help you save time, hassle and your sanity.